PSRahul/CIFAR_10_DNN/README.txt

 Dense Neural Network classifier for the CIFAR-10 dataset

-Trained 20 hidden layer Dense Neural Network for the CIFAR10 dataset.

-Investigated various activation function , initialisers ,dropout techniques such as Mac Dropout and learning schedules and batch Normalisation,Early stopping.
+Investigated various weight initialization strategies, drop-out, normalization techniques and learning rate schedulers on a fully connected neural network model.

-Frameworks used - Tensorflow,Keras
+Framework used - Keras

-Achieved an test accuracy of 54.51% for the best configuration.
+Achieved an test accuracy of 54.51% for the best hperparameter configuration.

 Notebooks are named according to the case-id in results.md